aws/aws-fpga/developer_resources/DCV.md

    * Disable firewalld to allow all connections
    ```
    sudo systemctl stop firewalld
+   sudo systemctl disable firewalld
    ```

    * Open up the firewall only for tcp port 8443

    ```
    sudo systemctl start firewalld
+   sudo systemctl enable firewalld
    sudo firewall-cmd --zone=public --add-port=8443/tcp --permanent
    sudo firewall-cmd --reload
    ```

 1. Create a virtual session to connect to

-   **NOTE: that you will have to create a new session if you restart your instance.**
+   **NOTE: You will have to create a new session if you restart your instance.**

    ```
    dcv create-session --type virtual --user centos centos